zachmay/inventorium/report.md

 my inexperience with Haskell, it seemed like the bulk of my code was still fundamentally impure, since most of the code ran in the `Handler` monad, which ultimately relies on `IO`.

-Another option is the HSpec library [XXXX].
-In the vein of Ruby's RSpec, HSpec supports a testing and development paradigm known as *behavior-driven development* (BDD) [XXXX].
+Another option is the HSpec library [6].
+In the vein of Ruby's RSpec, HSpec supports a testing and development paradigm known as *behavior-driven development* (BDD) [7].
 In BDD, all requirements are expressed in naturali language and are linked to automated tests that should prove the requirement is properly implemented.
 HSpec defines a DSL for describing requirements and related tests, including typical assertion-based tests and property-based tests.
 HSpec is suitable for testing impure code and can run set-up procedures before executing each test, e.g., resetting a database to some known state.
 Additionally, there is an experimental library called HSpec-WAI that aids in describing requirements for web application endpoints.
-[XXXX]
+[8]

 ## Challenges